Prof-Rosario-UCLA/team18/README.md

 # 🌦️ Lunite - Weather App

-A modern weather dashboard built with React, TypeScript, Tailwind, Shadcn, and TanStack Query — powered by OpenWeather API and the Current UV Index API, and backed by a Node.js + Express server with database and caching.
+A modern weather dashboard built with React, TypeScript, Tailwind, Shadcn, and TanStack Query — powered by OpenWeather API and the Current UV Index API.

 ---